Church & Community Care

 We want to be a church that welcomes the community and also goes into the community.

-A church that preaches the Gospel clearly.
+A church that preaches Christ clearly.

-A church that teaches the Bible faithfully.
+A church that teaches Scripture faithfully.

 A church that strengthens homes.